2020 Parent Payments

 The School Council will incur many additional costs during the rebuilding of the school.
 Department of Education and Training funding provides facilities according to a centrally specified schedule.
 Any additions, modifications or improvements must be funded by the school.

+The proposed building program that includes a new Zoology Centre and Administration Building will commence in 2020.
 Please consider a donation to the building development fund.
 Any contribution that you may be able to make to the building development fund will be very gratefully received and would represent support for both current and future generations of Lilydale High School students.

 Provision of Sick Bay and First Aid Facilities